glothriel/wormhole/README.md

 It's super slow.
 It's websockets.
 The tunnel code itself is closer to a POC than production solution - a lot of allocations, conversions between byte-arrays to strings, encodings, etc. This will definitely be improved once core functionality is finished up, but please note, that very high performance will never be the goal of this project.

 **Why websockets?**
 Stubborn on-prem clients are easier to persuade to open an outbound port to a 443 web server, than a random TCP socket.
-As funny as it seams, this is really the reason.
+As funny as it seems, this is really the reason.

+**Is exposing services from server to client possible?**
+Currently - no. In the future, if i have enough determination - yes.